azadbolour/boardgame/README.md

 ## The Board Game

-The board game is similar but not identical to scrabble.
-The detailed rules are different from scrabble and are subject to change over time as this application evolves and responds to enhancement requests.
+The board game is is in the same genre as other well-known crossword games.
+The detailed rules will not be documented here as they are subject to change.
+But they are pretty easy to discern by actually playing the game.

 See the [project web site](http://www.bolour.com/boardgame/index.html) for details.